Path length: 9.7 miles

 It is the only F5/EF5 on record during the month of October: The October 14, 1966 Belmond, IA Tornado.
 Just minutes after the high school’s homecoming parade, this devastating twister demolished a large section of town.
 The total path was approximately 12 miles.
 It began just north of Clarion and moved NNE through Belmond.

-Thomas Grazulis in Significant Tornadoes has this tornado rated at F4.
+Thomas Grazulis in Significant Tornadoes has a rating of F4 for this twister.
 Here is a response from Grazulis on a tweet we posted in 2018: “No F5 damage anywhere.
-As shown in green sigtor , one unattached house was picked up , dropped <100 feet away and collapsed.
+As shown in green sigtor, one unattached house was picked up, dropped <100 feet away and collapsed.
 F1 to every house around it.
 Minimal F4 elsewhere.
 Lots of Pre-1975 issues.”

-Per Storm Data, 109 homes and 75 businesses were destroyed.
-There were 6 fatalities and over 150 injuries.
+Per Storm Data, 109 homes were destroyed, 160 had major data and 308 had minor damage.
+75 businesses were destroyed, 112 were badly damaged.
+27 farmsteads were struck and many of these were demolished.
+There was great loss of cattle, hogs and chickens and acres of corn flattened.
+Six people were killed and over 150 were injured.
 Here is a a clip from the Des Moines Register from October 15, 1966 about the fatalities:

-Here is an Eye-witness story present in the Mason City Globe-Gazette:
+Here is an eye-witness story documented in the Mason City Globe-Gazette:

 We gathered information for this event from the SPC & NCDC Databases, the October 1966 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: